-Besides GrowthRocks’ Webinars on Demand and our Intra-Company Training, Roxie can tell you when and where the next Growth Hacking Academy will be and give you the option to enroll for said courses.
+Besides GrowthRocks’ Webinars on Demand and our Intra-Company Training, Roxie can tell you when and where the next Growth Hacking Academy will be and give you the option to enroll in said courses.

-Regarding her personality, her tone of voice and writing give away her english heritage.
+Regarding her personality, her tone of voice and writing gives away her English heritage.
 She will say “brilliant” instead of “awesome” and she will refer to the heads of GrowthRocks as “gaffers”, not “bosses”, among other things.

-Also, “chummer” is a “friend” in the cyberpunk lore.
+Also, “chummer” is a “friend” in cyberpunk lore.